hueristiq/xstream/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Request feature to implement in this project
+about: Request a feature to implement in this project
-labels: 'Type: Enhancement'
+labels: 'Type: Feature Request'
 ---

 ### Please describe your feature request: